Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 	- [Seeker Darts](http://dnd5e.wikidot.com/wondrous-items:seeker-dart) - seeks a target, one time use thing
 	- [Rings of Suffering](http://dnd5e.wikidot.com/wondrous-items:rings-of-shared-suffering) - matched pair, funny, kind of terrible
 #### The Other Way:
+>The Other Way is a quirky shop offering unusual and exotic items from far-off lands, where curious magical trinkets and mysterious artifacts captivate the adventurous spirit.

+**Arnov:**
+[[Arnov Vasilov]] is the owner of The Other Way.
+He specializes in sourcing magic items from
 #### Enchanter's Exchange:
+>The Enchanter's Exchange is a magical emporium specializing in enchanted items and arcane components, a must-visit for casters and martials alike.
 #### Quirk and Quill:
+>Quirk and Quill is a cozy bookstore and stationery shop, brimming with ancient tomes, mystical scrolls, and finely crafted writing instruments for the scholarly and the curious.
 #### The Dozy Brewers:
+>The Dozy Brewers is a quaint potions shop known for its magical brews and relaxing atmosphere.
 #### Urban Poultices:
+>Urban Poultices is an apothecary that blends traditional remedies with urban alchemy, offering potions and salves for ailments of all kinds.
 #### Bizarro Bazaar:
+>Bizarro Bazaar is a vibrant market filled with oddities and curiosities, where merchants sell everything from enchanted oddities to peculiar pets.
 #### The Farmer's Depot:
+>The Farmer's Depot is the heart of Gullhook's agricultural trade, where fresh produce, meats, and other local goods are sold directly from the region's farmers.
 #### Bakers and Butchers:
+>Bakers and Butchers is a bustling food market, famous for its fresh bread, pastries, and a wide selection of quality meats, catering to the town's culinary needs
 #### The Housing Union:
+>The Housing Union is the central place for real estate and lodging in Gullhook, offering everything from short-term rentals to permanent homes for newcomers and long-time residents alike.
 ## Living
 | Location Name      | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  | Wealth                             | Events                                                                                                                                            |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |